How to Find YouTubers to Play Your Indie Game

 How many YouTubers should I email to get coverage for my indie game?

 100 minimum, 200–300 ideal.
 YouTube outreach is a volume game with drop-off at every step, so smaller batches lose to random variance.
 A typical, well-targeted campaign returns single-digit to low-double-digit videos per 100 emails.
-The two solo devs who posted public 2025 numbers on r/gamedev — Astoaria landed 30 videos from 104 emails and Evolve Lab landed 73 videos from 102 emails — sit at the top of the distribution.
-Treat those numbers as a ceiling, not a baseline.
+The two solo devs who posted public 2025 numbers on r/gamedev did much better: Astoaria landed 30 videos from 104 emails and Evolve Lab landed 73 from 102.
+Those threads went viral precisely because the results were unusual, so plan around the typical case.

 What size YouTuber should I target for an indie game?

 Channels with 5,000 to 250,000 subscribers.
-Below 5k, a video pulls a few hundred views — not enough wishlists to justify the time spent finding the channel and writing the email.
-Above 250k, most channels run through agencies or PR managers, where “indie demo, no budget” gets archived fast.
+Below 5k, a video pulls a few hundred views, which isn’t enough wishlists to justify the time spent finding the channel and writing the email.
+Above 250k, most channels run through agencies or PR managers, and “indie demo, no budget” rarely survives that triage.
 The 5k–250k band is big enough to move wishlists and small enough that the creator reads their own inbox.
-Bigger channels are still worth a shot when the genre fit is near-perfect — the Astoaria campaign pulled coverage from the 150k–1.5M tier and Evolve Lab’s biggest video came from a 4.3M-sub channel — but build the plan around the middle tier and treat big-channel hits as upside.
+Bigger channels are still worth a shot when the genre fit is near-perfect: the Astoaria campaign pulled coverage from the 150k–1.5M tier, and Evolve Lab’s biggest video came from a 4.3M-sub channel.
+Plan around the middle tier, though.

-When should I email YouTubers about my indie game?
+When should I email streamers about my indie game?

 About 30 days before launch, with a playable demo ready to send.
-Earlier than 90 days out and creators file the email and forget — by launch it’s buried under 200 newer pitches.
+Earlier than 90 days out and creators file the email and forget; by launch it’s buried under 200 newer pitches.
 Later than the week of launch and their content calendar is already locked.
-The 30-day window is long enough to record and edit, short enough to stay top of mind, and bonus: a creator who plays your demo at 30 days can also cover your launch later with no second round of outreach.
+Thirty days is long enough to record and edit, short enough to stay top of mind, and a creator who plays your demo at 30 days can also cover your launch later with no second round of outreach.
 For a coordinated launch event with multiple creators streaming the same day, start outreach 2–3 months out.

 How do I find a YouTuber’s email address?

-Three places, in order of friction.
-First, the channel description at the bottom of the About tab — many creators leave a Gmail or “business inquiries” line right there with no friction.
-Second, the “View Email Address” button on the About tab on desktop, which has a CAPTCHA and a hard cap of 50 lookups per day per Google account, so log into a second account if you need to keep going.
-Third, the linked Twitter/X bio, which often contains an email or a Linktree.
+Three places, in order of effort.
+First, the channel description at the bottom of the About tab, where many creators leave a Gmail or “business inquiries” line.
+Second, the “View Email Address” button on the About tab on desktop; it sits behind a CAPTCHA and caps out around 5 lookups per day per Google account, so log into additional accounts if you need more.
+Third, the linked Twitter/X bio, which often holds an email or a Linktree.
 As a last resort, a polite Twitter DM works.
-Skip YouTube comments — most creators don’t read them for outreach and your message gets buried.
+Skip YouTube comments: most creators don’t read them for outreach and your message gets buried.

 Do I need a demo before contacting YouTubers about my indie game?

-Should I pay YouTubers to cover my indie game?
+Should I pay streamers to cover my indie game?

 Is it OK to ask a YouTuber to link my Steam page or mention wishlists?

-No. Asking creators to link your Steam page, mention wishlists, or shout out your Discord all read as paid promo and break the trust they’ve built with their audience.
-Creators recognize the language instantly and either decline or quietly archive the email.
-If your game is good, the Steam link gets dropped naturally — that’s literally the creator’s job, surfacing games their viewers will like.
-Treating creators like rented billboards is the fastest way to get a “no thanks” reply or no reply at all.
+No. Asking creators to link your Steam page, mention wishlists, or shout out your Discord makes the video feel like a paid promotion, and creators guard their audience’s trust above everything else.
+They recognize the language instantly and either decline or quietly archive the email.
+If your game is good, the Steam link shows up on its own; surfacing games their viewers will like is the whole job.
+Treating creators like rented billboards is the fastest way to get a “no thanks” or no reply at all.

 What if a YouTuber doesn’t reply to my outreach email?

 Follow up once after 3–4 days, then once more after 7.
 After that, move on.
 They received the email and chose not to act on it.
 Continued follow-ups annoy creators and burn your reputation in a small community where creators talk to each other.
-Plan for drop-off either way: even a “I’ll check it out!” reply only converts to an actual video roughly 30% of the time, per the Super Farming Boy team who tracked acceptance-to-stream rates across 400+ creators.
+Plan for drop-off either way: even an “I’ll check it out!” reply only converts to a video roughly 30% of the time, per the Super Farming Boy team, who tracked acceptance-to-stream rates across 400+ creators.

-Should I email YouTubers in other languages if my game is localized?
+Should I email streamers in other languages if my game is localized?

 Yes.
 If you’ve localized into Japanese, German, Brazilian Portuguese, or Spanish, search and email creators in that language directly.
 Non-English creators get a fraction of the outreach volume English creators do, so reply rates climb fast.
 The Astoaria dev reported that non-English creators “made up the majority” of his eventual coverage.
-Most devs ship English-only and email English-only — the non-English inbox is the most under-used angle in indie YouTube outreach.
+Most devs ship English-only and email English-only, which leaves those inboxes nearly empty of pitches.

 How long does it take to find YouTubers manually for an indie game launch?

 About 3–5 minutes per channel that makes your final list.
 Searching YouTube, validating the channel’s last 10–15 videos for genre fit and posting frequency, and grabbing the email all happen in the same flow.
-For a 200-channel target list, that’s 10–17 hours of focused screen time, spread across at least 4 days of calendar time because YouTube’s CAPTCHA caps the “View Email Address” lookups at 50 per day per Google account.
-The work is per launch — channels drift and emails go stale, so the next game requires a fresh pass.
+For a 200-channel target list, that’s 10–17 hours of focused screen time, stretched across weeks of calendar time because YouTube’s CAPTCHA caps the “View Email Address” lookups at ~5 per day per Google account.
+Cycling through additional Google accounts speeds it up, but each one only buys you another 5 emails.
+The work is also per launch: the list goes stale, so the next game needs a fresh pass.

 What’s the best tool for finding YouTubers to cover an indie game?

-For manual workflows, YouTube search plus a spreadsheet works but costs 10–17 hours per 200-channel list because the algorithm filters results, validation is one channel at a time, and email lookups are CAPTCHA-capped.
-GameOutreach was built specifically for this workflow: pick a similar Steam game, see every YouTube channel that covered it, filter by subscriber range and country, and pull public emails without the CAPTCHA loop.
-The first 100 channels are free with no subscription, which fits indie dev economics where launches happen once every 1–2 years.
+For manual workflows, YouTube search plus a spreadsheet works but costs 10–17 hours per 200-channel list, with email lookups stretching across weeks because YouTube’s CAPTCHA caps them at ~5/day per Google account.
+GameOutreach was built for exactly this workflow: pick a similar Steam game, see every YouTube channel that covered it, filter by subscriber range and country.
+The free preview shows the first 200 channels with stats and the first 5 public emails so you can confirm the list fits.
+Buying a search unlocks the full list, CSV export, and every email GameOutreach has: only around 1 in 4 channels post one publicly, and GameOutreach adds CAPTCHA-gated emails daily, which currently puts coverage near half of 10k+ channels.
+Packs start at $15 and never expire (no subscription), which fits indie dev economics where launches happen once every 1–2 years.